 Dan is also very well known for being one of the most experienced labour litigators in Ontario having appeared as counsel in hundreds of hearings before Rights and Interest Arbitrators, the Ontario Labour Relations Board, the Canada Industrial Relations Board, and the Human Rights Tribunal of Ontario.

 He assists and represents employers on a broad array of matters including: grievance arbitrations; human rights complaints; employment standards complaints; unfair labour practice complaints; union organizing; applications for certification; unlawful strikes; merger, acquisition, sale and restructuring of a business; and policy creation.

-Dan is an active member of the Canadian Bar Association and the Labour and Employment Law and Alternative Dispute Resolution Sections of both the Ontario and American Bar Associations.
+Dan is an active member of the Canadian Bar Association and the Labour and Employment Law and Alternative Dispute Resolution Sections of both the Ontario and American Bar Associations and is on the Executive (Public Affairs Liaison) for the Education Law Section of the Ontario Bar Association.
 He is also the Co-Chair of Mathews Dinsdale’s Associates Committee and a regular Speaker in the Firm’s webinar series.

 Representative experienceJune 2020